 In 1978 the Scout Troop as reformed under the Leadership of Mr Chris Henley, assisted by his brother, Michael.
 Within a year the Troop had twenty-four Scouts in four patrols and was meeting in a wooden hut behind the church that measured just twenty feet by twelve.

 By 2000, the Scout Troop had dwindled to so few that it was suspended, although the Cub Pack thrived.
 Fortunately within a few years the Troop had reformed again.
-Later a Beaver Colony was formed and all three sections continue to meet weekly, unfortunately no longer in St Joseph's School, but at Southbroom Junior School.
+Later a Beaver Colony was formed and although the Scout Troop closed again, the Cub Pack and Beaver Colony continued to thrive.

 Photographs: Chris Henley, unless otherwise credited

 In 1943, one of the priests in Devizes, Father Cecil Cutlack, wanted to arrange some activities for the young people of the parish.

 He thought that starting a Guide Company and Scout Group would be a good way forward and invited the young people of the parish to St Joseph's School hall on Wednesday February 17th.